Organisations share personal data with third parties all the time, but can they be trusted?

 How third-party relationships work under the GDPR

-Before we begin, let’s be clear about how the GDPR works: any organisation that processes EU residents’ personal data is subject to the Regulation and must meet its requirements.
+Before we begin, let’s be clear about how the GDPR works: any organisation that processes EU residents’ personal data is subject to its requirements.

 When you outsource data processing activities to another organisation, you are a data controller and the third party is a data processor.